 Other vaccinations must be paid for privately.
 These include:

-- Yellow Fever
+- Yellow fever

 - Some forms of encephalitis

 So remember to factor that into your costs when planning your travel.

 You can also have travel vaccinations done at a private travel clinic.
 Some private clinics offer a walk-in service, which could be handy if you need treatment quickly, but they will charge for vaccinations that are free on the NHS.

-Yellow Fever vaccinations must be done at a designated centre — some GP surgeries can do this, but others can’t.
-You can find your nearest Yellow Fever vaccination centre by searching on National Travel Health Network and Centre.
+Yellow fever vaccinations must be done at a designated centre — some GP surgeries can do this, but others can’t.
+You can find your nearest yellow fever vaccination centre by searching on National Travel Health Network and Centre.

-What if I’m pregnant or breastfeeding?
+What If I’m Pregnant or Breastfeeding?

 As with all medical matters, you need expert advice if you need travel vaccinations when you’re pregnant or breastfeeding.